RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 ## Step 1: Define the data source

 In the **Database Navigator** select one or more tables you want to export.
-In the context menu choose "Export Data".
+In the context menu choose **Export Data**.
-(Note: you also can export data from the custom SQL queries results.
-For that, choose "Export results" in the results context menu).
+(Note: you also can export data from the custom SQL query results.
+For that, choose **Export data** in the results context menu).

 ![](images/dt/dt-export_menu.png)